maxperry/photometrypipeline/README.md

 ## Prerequisites

 The pipeline can be installed with very little additional software.
-However, depending on the installation mode chosen from below, different dependencies and software may be required.
-Please see the section below, and the dedicated [wiki page](https://github.com/maxperry/photometrypipeline/wiki/Prerequisites) for a full list of prerequisites.
+However, depending on the installation, different libraries and software may be required.
+Please see the [Installation](#installation) section below, and the dedicated [wiki page](https://github.com/maxperry/photometrypipeline/wiki/Prerequisites) for a full list of prerequisites.

 ## Installation